Ondralol/set_implementation/README.md

-# Implementation of SET using Binary Search Tree
+# Implementation of SET using Binary Search Tree.